c-facade/ltc-monitor/Readme.md

 Include the ltc-monitor folder in your yocto project, and compile the `ltc-monitor` recipe.
 This will generate a binary file called "ltc-monitor".
 Copy and paste it in a executables folder (such as `/usr/bin`) of the target device.
 The target device needs to have the ltc3350 driver, either as a module or as built-in.

+## ltcsensors
+`ltcsensors.py` is a python script that allows the user to read sensors values in real time and store them in a csv file.
+It's completely separate from ltc-monitor but I uploaded it to have another example of uses for the ltc3350 driver.
+See its [README](ltcsensors/README.md).